henrikekannen/j-H.md/CourseworkJ-H.md

 ### Governance Meetings
 <span id="gov">

-- Are held at least once a month
+- Held at least once a month
-- Governance meetings are not about operational issues its about defining, change or abolish roles and also to discuss internal issues
+- Not about operational issues
+- Rather defining, change or abolish roles
+- Discuss internal issues
 </span>
 ---